timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-17
+# Objectives for Today 2024-12-18

 - Physics of Tires & Terrible Brakes in ICE!
-- What is the sprung mass of each of the wheels in TerribleBrakes Unity?
+- Why is the ICE version going faster than the Unity version?
-- How much does that differ from TerribleBrakes in ICE?
-(And how can we make it more similar!)
 - Maybe a diagnostic display for spring compression for each wheel on the vehicle diagnostics screen.

 ## Events / Notices / Coming Soon